 Q: If I price my home higher, will I get more for it?

 A: Pricing your home with a little buffer room is quite common but simply pricing it higher than it should be (in hopes of getting higher offers) can actually backfire.
-Overpricing your home could result in fewer home showings and extended days on market.
-More days on market (especially in a seller's market) could cause buyers to question if there is something wrong with your home.
+Overpricing your home could result in fewer home showings and extended days on the market.
+More days on the market (especially in a seller's market) could cause buyers to question if there is something wrong with your home.
 Another problem with overpricing your home is that you may go over the max threshold for some buyers that would have shown interest had you been priced correctly.
 Our opinion is that you will likely receive a better price when you price it reasonably from the very beginning and then allow the market (buyers) to drive the price up.
 There is a strategy to this that shouldn't be taken lightly.